LijinWilson/LijinWilson/README.md

 <h1 align="center">Hi 👋, I'm Lijin Wilson</h1>
-<h3 align="center">A passionate frontend developer from India, Highly motivated and growth-oriented Front End Developer with a passion for continuous learning and development.
-Possessing a proven ability to rapidly grasp new concepts and technologies through self-study, with a strong mindset dedicated to personal and professional growth.
-Adept at managing teams effectively, fostering collaboration, and coordinating tasks to ensure project success.
-Known for excellent interpersonal skills, fostering positive working relationships, and maintaining open lines of communication.
-Excels in problem-solving, adapting to new challenges, and leveraging innovative solutions to drive projects forward.
-Committed to achieving excellence in both individual contributions and team dynamics, with a relentless drive to exceed expectations and deliver high-quality results.</h3>
+<h3 align="center">A passionate VLSI Engineer from India, highly motivated and growth-oriented with a strong drive for continuous learning and innovation in semiconductor design.
+Possessing proven ability to quickly grasp advanced VLSI concepts and EDA tools through self-study and hands-on projects, with a mindset dedicated to technical and professional growth.
+Skilled in managing complex design tasks, fostering collaboration, and coordinating effectively within teams to ensure project success.
+Known for excellent analytical and problem-solving skills, adaptability to new challenges, and applying innovative solutions in digital, analog, and mixed-signal design.
+Adept at using industry-standard tools such as Cadence Virtuoso, Xilinx Vivado, Visual TCAD, and Verilog/SystemVerilog for design and verification.
+Committed to achieving excellence in both individual contributions and team dynamics, with a relentless focus on delivering efficient, high-quality, and reliable VLSI solutions.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lijinwilson&label=Profile%20views&color=0e75b6&style=flat" alt="lijinwilson" /> </p>

-- 🔭 I’m currently learning **Verilog, Perl, C**
+- 🔭 I’m currently learning **Verilog, Perl, C, Python**

-- 🌱 I’m also have knowledge in front end web development **Angular Js, React Js, Next Js**
+- 🌱 I'm having hand on experience in Cadence (Virtuoso, Assura), Xilinx Vivado, Visual TCAD**

 - 👨‍💻 All of my projects are available at [GitHub](GitHub)

-- 💬 Ask me about **Angular Js, React Js, Next Js**
+- 💬 Ask me about **(Virtuoso, Assura), Xilinx Vivado, Visual TCAD**

 - 📫 How to reach me **lijinwilson2018@gmail.com**